themoderncompass/impulse-wallet/ui-pages/public/onboarding-guide.md

 - **Fresh starts matter** - Your wallet resets every Monday
 - **Accountability works** - You're 65% more likely to succeed with gentle peer support
 - **Progress over perfection** - It's about building momentum, not being flawless
-- **Privacy is essential** - No email required, anonymous usernames, secure rooms
+- **Privacy is essential** - No email required, anonymous usernames, private rooms by default

 ---